johnsonjh/tpzasm/README.md

   with all rights acquired by [DRDOS,&nbsp;Inc.&nbsp;dba&nbsp;DeviceLogics&nbsp;LLC.](https://en.wikipedia.org/wiki/DeviceLogics)

-* The book **Z‑80&nbsp;assembly&nbsp;language&nbsp;under&nbsp;TurboDOS**
+* The book “**Z‑80 assembly language under TurboDOS**” is © 1984, 1987, 1990,
-  is © 1984, 1987, 1990, 2003, 2009 R.&nbsp;Roger&nbsp;Breton and distributed
+  2003, 2009 R.&nbsp;Roger&nbsp;Breton and distributed with permission under
-  with permission under the terms and conditions of the [Personal‑Use and Distribution License](LICENSES/LicenseRef-ZALUT.txt).
+  the terms and conditions of the
+  [Personal‑Use and Distribution License](LICENSES/LicenseRef-ZALUT.txt).

 <!--